How much data do I need?

 How much data does the average person use?

-According to a recent report by Ericsson Mobility, the average person in the UK uses 11GB of data per month.
+According to a recent report by Three, the average customer uses 19GB data per month.

 How much data does YouTube use?